See our Gun Dealers policy summary for a comprehensive discussion of this issue.

 Finally, firearms dealers are prohibited from delivering a handgun to a purchaser or transferee unless that person submits documentation indicating that they are a California resident;17

-DOJ may require firearms dealers to charge each purchaser a fee, which may be increased as necessary to fund DOJ for costs associated with DOJ’s firearms-related regulatory and enforcement activities involving the sale, purchase, possession, loan or transfer of firearms.18
+DOJ may require firearms dealers to charge each purchaser an administrative fee to be used to cover DOJ’s costs associated with overseeing and enforcing laws regarding the sale, purchase, possession, loan or transfer of firearms.18

 The packaging and any descriptive materials that accompany any firearm manufactured in California, or sold or transferred by a dealer, including private transfers conducted through a dealer, must bear a label containing the following warning statement in both English and Spanish: